dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 As a response to that call, the generator executes its code until it reaches a yield keyword that produces an intermediary result (one item in the generated sequence of items), and returns a new object that encapsulates that result and tells us whether its work is done.

 As soon as the current value is produced, the generator suspends its execution without blocking and patiently waits for another value request.
-This is an incredibly powerful feature that standard functions don’t have, a feature that we’ll use later to great effect.
+This is an incredibly powerful feature that standard functions don't have, a feature that we'll use later to great effect.

-In this case, the first call to the iterator’s next method executes the generator code to the first yield expression, yield "Katana", and returns an object with the property value set to Katana and the property done set to false, signaling that there are more values to produce.
+In this case, the first call to the iterator's next method executes the generator code to the first yield expression, yield "Katana", and returns an object with the property value set to Katana and the property done set to false, signaling that there are more values to produce.

-Later, we request another value from the generator, by making another call to the weaponIterator’s next method:
+Later, we request another value from the generator, by making another call to the weaponIterator's next method:

 ```js
 const result2 = weaponsIterator.next();